burzum/cakephp-serialize-data-types/README.md

 [![Build Status](https://img.shields.io/coveralls/burzum/cakephp-serialize-data-types/master.svg?style=flat-square)](https://coveralls.io/r/burzum/cakephp-serialize-data-types)
 [![Code Quality](https://img.shields.io/scrutinizer/g/burzum/cakephp-serialize-data-types/master.svg?style=flat-square)](https://coveralls.io/r/burzum/cakephp-serialize-data-types)

+> Serialization is the process of converting an object into a stream of bytes in order to store the object or transmit it to memory, a database, or a file.
+Its main purpose is to save the state of an object in order to be able to recreate it when needed.
+The reverse process is called deserialization.

-The plugin will add two data types that will allow you to store serialized data in your database.
+The plugin will add data types that will allow you to store serialized data in your database.

 Requirements
 ------------